regoclint/prac/Notes.md

 Reflection
 - Get all definitions in a class via java.lang.reflect such as methods, fields, super classes

+Threads
+- Created via extending Thread class or implementing Runnable and define run function
+- ExecutorService can be used as a thread pool
+    - It can use future.get which returns null when its over
+    - It can be implemented via Callable instead of Runnable and return a result via future.get()

+Apache Velocity templating engine, can be used for email templates Javax.mail - mail api

 **Spring**

+Spring is a framework over Servlets

 Cyclic dependency - if set a bean in constructor